rbrockway/ansible/test/README.md

 (3) Install/update using ansible-pull

-$ sudo ansible-pull -k -i localhost -U https://github.com/rbrockway/ansible.git test/playbooks/ansible/main.yml
+$ ansible-pull -K -i localhost -U https://github.com/rbrockway/ansible.git test/playbooks/ansible/main.yml

 It's essentual for ansible-pull to be able to run sudo without an interactive password.
 In a default configuration the use of sudo here pre-authenticates sudo for five minutes.